Cost Inflation Index: CII Income Tax

 Consumer Price Index computes the rise in prices by comparing the current price of a basket of goods and services with the cost of such a basket in the previous year.

 The Central Government publishes CII in the official gazette.
-The Cost Inflation Index for FY 2022-23 (AY 2023-24) is 331 as per the notification dated 14th June 2022 – CBDT Notification.
+The Cost Inflation Index for FY 2024-25 (AY 2025-26) is 363.

 Cost Inflation Index Chart